|

 only the best pure grain spirits and our unique blend of traditional absinthe herbs to

 ensure a flavourful, robust taste and wormwood content.
-We know how to make absinthe that

-delivers a pleasant effect and smooth flavor.
+We know how to make REAL THUJONE ABSINTHE that delivers a pleasant effect and smooth flavor.

-Is absinthe legal?
+Is thujone absinthe legal?

 Absinthe laws vary from country to country.